SourceCodeSourcerer/DayLiteTimer/README.md

 DayLiteTimer
 ============

-HomeItem Plugin to the NetHomeServer project that can control items depending on the rise/sun set
+HomeItem Plugin to the NetHome server project that let you control lamps, switches, and other items depending on the sunrise/sunset of the day.

+Refer to the FlexableAlarm.java for usage examples.